pravg-amd/shark-ai/shortfin/README.md

 #### 8b Accuracy Test

-You can launch an accuracy test against `meta_llama3.1_8b_fp16` to verify changes in `sharktank` and/or `shortfin` do not cause accuracy regressions.
+You can launch an accuracy test against `meta_llama3.1_8b_fp16` to verify changes in `amdsharktank` and/or `shortfin` do not cause accuracy regressions.

 This tests our server e2e against a dataset of custom prompts and validates the output against known good outputs.